runtimeverification/k/pending-documentation.md

 rule isFoo(BE1:BExp || BE2:BExp) => true requires isFoo(BE1)
 ```

+Properly speaking, `hybrid` takes an optional comma-separatedlist of sort
+names.
+If the list is empty, the attribute is equivalent to `hybrid(KResult)`.
+Otherwise, it generates hybrid predicates for exactly the sorts named.

 ### Context aliases

 Sometimes it is necessary to define a fairly complicated evaluation strategy